 We will do this by --

-- connecting consumers with those products through an on-line marketplace and other channels; and
+- connecting consumers with those products through an on-line marketplace and other channels.

-MIAA consists of three sister organizations that share this mission:
+MIAA consists of two affiliated organizations that share this mission:

-Commerce: "MIAA Commerce", operated by Alltham, P.B.C., a Delaware for-profit Public Benefit Corporation.
-Alltham will enable consumers to discover, share, and purchase "All things American-made" -- products of American quality, durability and design -- via channels including an online marketplace, catalog sales, and direct television sales.
+Commerce: Alltham, P.B.C., a Delaware for-profit Public Benefit Corporation, will enable consumers to discover, share, and purchase products of American quality, durability and design via an online marketplace.
 As a Public Benefit Corporation, the mission of Alltham is to build healthy communities and create jobs by helping consumers purchase products made in those communities.
 A portion of every sale through Alltham will go to training veterans in the high-skilled manufacturing jobs being created.
-Please visit: www.allthampbc.com
+Please visit: http://allthampbc.com.

 MIAA’s founder, James Stuber, previously was chief legislative assistant to a senior member of the U.S. House of Representatives and a candidate for election in the 16th Congressional District of Florida.
 A graduate of Georgetown University Law School, Jim also practiced federal legislative and administrative law at the Washington, D.C. law firm of Hogan & Hartson (now Hogan Lovells).
 As an entrepreneur and attorney, Jim has been a co-founder or key team member of a number of emerging growth companies in the technology sector, and was legal counsel and interim CEO of a major destination marketing corporation.
 He also has been active in efforts to create American jobs through direct foreign investment in the U.S. Jim has deep family roots in American manufacturing, in particular in steelmaking, and has a passion for re-shoring American jobs in the manufacturing and service sectors through the exercise of consumer choice.
 In addition to his J.D. from Georgetown, Jim holds bachelors and masters degrees in political science from the University of Pennsylvania and Columbia University, respectively.
 He resides in Berwyn, Pennsylvania, with his wife and four children.